ai-salon/SocraticAI/README.md

 # SocraticAI

-A powerful tool for transcribing conversations and generating article posts from transcripts or audio files.
+A tool for transcribing conversations and generating distillations (summaries, articles) from transcripts or audio files.

 ## Quickstart